yireo/magento2-replace-tools/README.md

 Theoretically, yes.
 Make sure to understand that these packages are not modules, not libraries, not Magento extensions.
 It is a gathering of hacks.
 So, if you understand the benefit of the `replace` trick in composer, you can use these repository to ease the pain of upgrading.

 One conceptual idea in these repositories is to try to keep track of the main Magento version by creating a branch `2.x.y` with a corresponding release `x.y.z`.
 So, Magento 2.3.5 matches with the replace branch `3.5.*`.
+Magento 2.4.1 matches with the replace branch `4.1`.
+By adding a dependency with `^4.0` in your `composer.json`, this will automatically upgrade to any `4.X` version, but exclude a major bump to `5.X`.

 Sometimes the actual work falls behind, which by no means indicates that the current bundling of tricks no longer works.
 Simply, install this package using `composer` and see if this works for you (see below).

 #### How do I upgrade the replacements to Magento 2.4.X?
 Please note the above on the versioning strategy.
 Once that's understood, the actual implementation is simple: `composer require yireo/magento2-replace-core:^4.0 --no-update`.